mrkdh16/markedown/content/Math/Applications/Applications.md

 Through [[Markov Chains]], we can effectively model sequential probabilistic phenomena.

-[[Occam's Razor as a bridge from Linear to Kernel Regression]] are under-appreciated statistical learning algorithms that are quite powerful and contain fascinating math.
+[[From Linear to Kernel Regression]] are under-appreciated statistical learning algorithms that are quite powerful and contain fascinating math.